railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 Click  *Calculate*  to verify that the different amounts correspond to those indicated on the paper invoice from the supplier.
 When you approve the invoice, Open ERP verifies that the total amount indicated in the header correspond to the sum of the amounts without tax on the invoice lines and the different applicable taxes.

-.. tip::   **Note**  *The Calculate button*
+.. tip:: The Calculate button

 	Even though you should calculate the invoice before approving it you don't have to push the Calculate button.
 	If you approve the invoice directly the software calculates the different taxes itself and verifies the total.

 	This button is only used for making a pre-check of the amount displayed before you confirm it finally.